 How to get to the Bungle Bungle

 Travelling along the Great Northern Highway, the turn-off to Purnululu National Park is approximately 250km west of Kununurra and 108km east of Halls Creek.
 It's also possible to visit Purnululu National Park as part of a guided tour - choose from an extended 4WD tour through the Kimberley, or a shorter trip by scenic flight, some with the option to land within the park.

 You can explore the range on foot and discover long narrow chasms and hidden gorges large enough to hold a full-scale concert.
 The bee-hive striped domes of the Bungle Bungle range are found in the southern end of the park as is Cathedral Gorge, and Echidna Chasm is found in the northern end.
 Walking trails of varying lengths help to guide visitors around the park.

 You may also encounter some of the 130 bird species found here and unique native animals including the nailtail wallaby and short-eared rock wallaby.

 The Djaru and Gija Aboriginal people are the custodians of Purnululu National Park and most of their activities revolve around the Ord River and nearby waterholes.

 Accommodation in and near Purnululu National Park

-There's a surprising range of accommodation around Purnululu National Park
+There's a surprising range of accommodation in and around Purnululu National Park.

 Tours of the Bungle Bungle